seL4/camkes-tool/docs/index.md

-CAmkES allows users to define a list of directories that will be searched when resolving imports of .camkes files (components and interfaces) and all files included in Makefiles.
+CAmkES allows users to define a list of directories that will be searched when resolving imports of .camkes files (components and interfaces) and all files included in CMake files.
 This allows one to place common components and interfaces in a central location rather than duplicating them inside the application directory of each application that uses them.
 Components and interfaces defined in global include